NordicSemiconductor/Android-nRF-Connect/documentation/README.md

 The **dfu** operation sends the firmware Over-the-Air to the target using DFU.
 In case of a DFU Bootloader from SDK 7.0+ the init file is required.
 Check the [How to create Init file for DFU](../init packet handling/README.md) for details.

 The script may send the Soft Device, Bootloader or the application, or any combinations of those packed in a ZIP file.
-The new Distribution packets (recommended) are supported since nRF Master Control Panel version 3.0, however you may also use the ZIP file that contains the following content in order to be parsed correctly:
+The new Distribution packets (recommended) are recommended since nRF Connect version 3.0 (known as nRF Master Control Panel at that time), however you may also use the ZIP file that contains the following content in order to be parsed correctly:

 ![ZIP content](../images/zip.png)